httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 Name System (DNS) is a typical and conventional example this document will reference name resolution in terms of DNS.

-Name resolution systems that directly expose Unicode are out of scope of this document.
+Name resolution systems that directly expose non-ASCII characters, such as Unicode, are out of scope of this document.

 # Overview